TeselaGen/api-client/DOCKER.md

     sh run.sh
     ```

-1. Alternatively, build the docker image and run the docker container in one line
+1. Alternatively, build the docker image and run the docker container in one line.

     ```bash
     sh build.sh && sh run.sh